kmehltretter82/frama-c-linux/KERNEL.md

 Broader automatic entry-state, allocation, ownership, locking, and netlink models remain required.

+The first ARM64 KVM semantic replay targets Linux commit `a25bc8486f9c01c1af6b6c5657234b2eee2c39d6` (`KVM: arm64: Fix buffer overflow in kvm_arm_set_fw_reg()`).
+The affected ioctl register ID can select a 16-byte copy into an 8-byte `u64` stack destination.
+A success-path `copy_from_user` contract makes destination and source extents explicit.
+In the reduced test and in a harness containing the complete current `hypercalls.c`, Eva records one invalid `destination_extent` precondition for the historical vulnerable prefix.
+The actual current function rejects the oversized ID before the copy and records no invalid precondition or Eva warning.
+The full harness analyzes 2/65 functions and reaches 5/11 statements in the vulnerable prefix; the fixed entry analyzes 3/65 and reaches 11/89 statements.

+This is a bounded replay of a known upstream bug.
+It validates that an explicit kernel user-copy boundary model distinguishes the vulnerable and fixed paths;
+it neither rediscovers the bug nor proves the rest of `hypercalls.c`.
+The model forces the copy-success outcome, assumes a valid 16-byte userspace source, and does not model concurrency or architecture side effects outside the selected path.

 The next candidates are:

 1. lock and execution-context mistakes, including sleeping in atomic context;